 MRDLG - Maximum residual disinfectant level goal.
 The level of drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits TT - Treatment technique.
-A required process intended to reduce the level of a contaminant in drinking water. of the use of disinfectants to control microbial contaminants.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

 Notification level - A health-based advisory level established by the California Department of Public Health for chemicals in drinking water that lack MCLs.